 The NI Hub coordinator is Frank, and the hub is very active in raising awareness and assisting with fundraising events such as March for Men.
 They have over 20 volunteers and although meetings are held in Belfast, the Hub covers all of Northern Ireland.
-The Hub meets every six weeks; however, these are now being held virtually since lockdown.
+The Hub meets every six weeks; however, these are currently being held virtually.

 The NI Hub has been building relationships with Health Trusts, Construction Companies, Government Departments, Community Groups, and local Charities, including Macmillan.
 Some of our volunteers have been carrying out virtual talks with many organisations, groups, Health Trusts now keen to work with us to raise awareness of prostate cancer.